jessmele/Example-Code/README.md

 # Jessica Mele

-About Me: PhD student in Operations Research.
+About Me: PhD candidate in Operations Research.
 Current research: Data-driven methods to improve the use of computational models within the context of medical decision making.

 # Example Code Repository